LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe finds itself within a world-branch wherein it grows in awareness of direct, transcendent reality, which may be abstracted as qualia, qualia as physics, and physics as mathematics.
-Thus, our cosmos may be understood as an infinite and eternal act of self-realization.